ReeceDeveloper/Rust-Plugins/Plugins/Essentials/README.md

   "(3).
 Announce when the server is saved?": false, "(4).
 Disable F1-give messages?": false,
   "(5).
 Announce when a player joins the server?": true, "(6).
-Announce when a player leaves the server?": true, "(x).
-Enable debug statements in console?": false
+Announce when a player leaves the server?": true }
-}
 ```